 - a.
-Any development project on a 5 acre or larger site that either increases or replaces an existing building by 60 percent or more of existing gross floor area; OR - b.
-Any development project on a 5 acre or larger site that redevelops or revises 50 percent or more of an existing parking lot or that includes development of a new parking lot consisting of 15 or more spaces, not including resurfacing or repairing an existing layout
+New Structure.
+Development of a new principal structure on a lot or portion of a lot. - b.
+Redevelopment or Renovation.
+Redevelopment or renovation to an existing structure or site that increases the gross building square footage by more than 50 percent. - c.
+Parking Lots.
+Redevelopment or revision to 50 percent or more of an existing parking lot or development of a new parking lot consisting of 15 or more spaces, not including resurfacing or repairing an existing layout.